The Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization

 .
 This agreement created a framework that balances access to genetic resources, including those related to traditional knowledge

 of indigenous and local communities, on the basis of prior informed consent and mutually agreed terms, with the fair and equitable sharing of benefits, thereby contributing to the conservation and sustainable use of biodiversity.
 The Protocol entered into force in 2014, 90 days after the date of deposit of the fiftieth instrument of ratification.

 The Nagoya Protocol has created greater legal certainty and transparency for both providers and users of genetic resources by:

 - Establishing more predictable conditions for access to genetic resources; and

 - Helping to ensure benefit-sharing when genetic resources leave the Party providing the genetic resources.

 To this end, the Protocol includes obligations related to access to genetic resources, benefit-sharing and compliance with domestic legislation or regulatory requirements on access and benefit-sharing.

-The Protocol also establishes an Access and Benefit-sharing Clearing-House
+Article 14 of the Nagoya Protocol also establishes the Access and Benefit-Sharing Clearing-House (ABSCH)

-The entry into force of the Nagoya Protocol will therefore have implications for the business community in relation to the use of genetic resources and associated traditional knowledge.
-There are a number of resources available to help companies understand the Protocol, their responsibilities under it, and the benefits that will accrue once it is implemented:
+The Nagoya Protocol therefore has implications for the business community in relation to the use of genetic resources and associated traditional knowledge.
+There are a number of resources available to help companies understand the Protocol, their responsibilities under it, and the associated benefits:

-The Secretariat has published a number of factsheets and policy briefs
+The Secretariat published a number of factsheets and policy briefs

 covering different industrial sectors including: